Healthdirect Free Australian health advice you can count on.

 • not smoking, as this affects your circulation

 If you have severe chilblains that keep coming back, you may be advised to take medicine when the weather is cold.
-This will help to prevent chilblains returning.
+This will help to prevent the chilblains from returning.
 Talk to your doctor about whether this may be suitable for you.

 What are the complications of chilblains?